EffectOrientedProgramming/book/Chapters/04_Initialization.md

 If we instead express dependencies through the type system, the compiler can verify that the needed parts are available given a particular path of execution.

 ## Effects and Dependencies
+{i: "dependency"}
 Using an Effect System for dependencies produces many desirable compile-time characteristics.
-Services are defined as classes with constructor arguments, just as in any vanilla Scala application.
+Services are defined as classes with constructor arguments, just as in an ordinary Scala application.
 When an application needs startup configuration, you define those configuration elements as services.
 When building the application, these services can be provided in a single flat space.
 Each component automatically finds its dependencies, and makes itself available to other components that need it.